How To Install Artificial Grass In Your Backyard Stone Garden In Poway?

 - Use the rake to level out the soil and then use the tamping tool to compact it down firmly; this will help create a solid base for your artificial grass.

-- Lay the artificial turf over the area and start at one end by applying adhesive along its edges, overlapping them as you go.
+- Lay artificial grass over the area and start at one end by applying adhesive along its edges, overlapping them as you go.
 Once all of the turf has been secured in place, use a broom or brush to even out any bumps or lumps that may have occurred due to shifting during installation.

 - Lastly, add some infill material – such as sand or rubber granules – across the entire surface of your artificial grass in order to help keep it looking neat and tidy for longer.